Mortgage Home Loan Approval Process USA

 Fairway Independent Mortgage Corporation is committed to providing our clients with a smooth, stress-free mortgage transaction.
-While the home buying process is often thought to be long and daunting, we are here to guide you every step of the way.
-Below is a brief overview of the loan process.
+While the home loan approval process is often thought to be long and daunting, we are here to guide you every step of the way.
+Below is a brief overview of the mortgage loan approval process.
 You can also check out this handy overview on our blog!

 Step 1: Initial Consultation